arpithageorge/amortizer/README.md

 # Amortizer

-A simple gem to calculate amortizing loan payments, as part of tarining at samyukti
+A simple gem to calculate amortizing loan payments, as part of tarining at Samyukti

 ## Installation